Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Methodology

+where $\tau$ is shown in \autoref{eq:tau}.
+For completeness, we reproduce the gradient components from \cite{dey_extreme_2016} and the Fisher information matrix from \cite{prescott_maximum_1980}.
+The equations are not derived here but are provided for reference in \ref{sec:gev_gradient_formulas}.
 It has been discovered that the \gls{MLE} for \gls{GEV} does not exist for $\xi \leq -1$ and does not possess asymptotic consistency when $-1 < \xi \leq -0.5$ \cite{dey_extreme_2016}.
-On the other hand, it is well-known that \gls{NGD} on \gls{GEV} is not numerically well-behaved---in addition to the need to test for singularity $\xi=0$, where \autoref{eq:ordinary_gradient} and \autoref{eq:fisher} must be replaced with their corresponding limits, due to poles in $\Gamma(x), \psi(x)$, numerical evaluation of $\boldsymbol{I}(\hat{\boldsymbol{\theta}})$ often results in an ill-conditioned matrix that is extremely difficult to invert.
+Furthermore, it is well-known that \gls{NGD} on \gls{GEV} is not numerically well-behaved---in addition to the need to test for singularity $\xi=0$, where \autoref{eq:ordinary_gradient} and \autoref{eq:fisher} must be replaced with their corresponding limits, due to poles in $\Gamma(x), \psi(x)$, numerical evaluation of $\boldsymbol{I}(\hat{\boldsymbol{\theta}})$ often results in an ill-conditioned matrix that is extremely difficult to invert.
 As a result, checking and reconditioning of exceptional numerical cases are required to prevent divergence, resulting in computational inefficiency.